 If the problem is: Here's what to do: Screen is black (no error code); beep during power on self-test (POST).
 If you installed memory modules or adapter cards, make sure you installed them correctly.
-For instructions on installing memory modules on your system board, see "Installing memory modules" on page 9-6.
-For instructions on installing adapter cards in your system unit, see "Adding and removing adapter cards" on page 8-3.
+For instructions on installing memory modules on your system board, see "Installing memory modules" on page 9-9.
+For instructions on installing adapter cards in your system unit, see "Adding and removing adapter cards" on page 8-4.
 Error code (and description), more than one beep in self-test, or continuous beep occurs If an error code or message appears, refer to the section "Error codes and messages" on page 10-17.
-Computer turns off without warning 1.
-If you have enabled the Standby feature, move the mouse to exit Standby.
-2. Make sure that the system unit and monitor power cords are securely plugged into electrical outlets.
-3. Make sure that the cables are correctly and securely connected to the system unit.
-4. Check for a blown fuse, tripped circuit breaker, or power failure.
-5. Unplug the system unit power cord from the electrical outlet, wait 10 seconds, and then plug the power cord back into the electrical outlet.
+Computer turns off without warning If mouse movement wakes the monitor, your monitor was in standby.
+If computer power on light is blinking, your system is in Standby mode.
+Press the power on button to take the system out of Standby mode.
+Make sure that the system unit and monitor power cords are securely plugged into electrical outlets.
+Make sure that the cables are correctly and securely connected to the system unit.
+Check for a blown fuse, tripped circuit breaker, or power failure.
+Unplug the system unit power cord from the electrical outlet, wait 10 seconds, and then plug the power cord back into the electrical outlet.
 If the computer does not start immediately, push the power button on the system unit.
-6. If you have added hardware inside the system unit, make sure the power cable connectors are securely attached.
+If you have added hardware inside the system unit, make sure the power cable connectors are securely attached.